jusrus01/Bookshop/README.md

     }
 }
 ```
 Apparently, we can only authorize the whole page with the authorization attribute.
-If you need to check whether or not the user has another role (and global page authorization is not enough), you can use the **BookshopPageModel.UserHasRole()** function (also, all your newly created razor pages should inherit from **BookshopPageModel** instead of PagedModel).
+If you need to check whether or not the user has another role (and global page authorization is not enough), you can use ~~the **BookshopPageModel.UserHasRole()**~~ **ClaimsPrincipal.IsInRole()** function (also, all your newly created razor pages should inherit from **BookshopPageModel** instead of PagedModel).
 For example .cshtml:
 ```c#
 @page
 @using Bookshop.Contracts.Constants